-GOVERNMENT will soon launch a web portal which will be the internet based entry point to all Ministries as the state moves towards electronic governance, an official said on Tuesday.
+The government will soon launch a web portal which will be the internet-based entry point to all Ministries as the state moves towards electronic governance, an official said on Tuesday.

 Speaking at the ZimAsset Stakeholders Communication Support Workshop, Office of the President and Cabinet head of public affairs and knowledge management, Mary Mubi said the website was one of the platforms to be used to enhance service delivery through information dissemination.

 “Very soon we will be launching a Government web portal which will be the entry point to government Ministries which we hope will be regularly updated so that it gives you information on key decisions so that as citizens you can also send feedback,” she said.

 Ambassador Mubi added; “The web portal is one aspect of it, the other part is the whole issue of e-governance.
 We are now trying to get our websites active in terms of the technology upgrade and so on.”
 She said almost all government Ministries had websites, though they were not being updated.